Ortus-Solutions/docker-contentbox/README.md

 * `:snapshot` - Development version of this image (Not of ContentBox, for ContentBox BE use the environment variable `BE`.)
 * `:alpine-snapshot` - Development version of this image based on Alpine Linux
 * `:lucee5-snapshot` - Development version of this image with Lucee 5 warmed up
-* `:lucee45-snapshot` - Development version of this image with Lucee 4.5 warmed up
 * `:adobe2018-snapshot` - Development version of this image with Adobe 2018 warmed up
 * `:adobe2016-snapshot` - Development version of this image with Adobe 2016 warmed up
 * `:adobe11-snapshot` - Development version of this image with Adobe 11 warmed up